Posts

 Image

 Here it is the end of May and we’re still squeezing in a hike now and then.
 Spring got off to an early and wet start, but this month has been mostly dry and mild, so we won’t complain.
-Our plan for today is to drive to Woolum, wade across the Buffalo River and hike to the Narrows and Skull Bluff.
-We arrive at Woolum with no problem, but the Buffalo is much higher than we anticipated. near 'The Barns' A canoe outfitter at the Woolum ford is doing a brisk business and asks if we would like to ‘go for a float’.
+Our plan today is to drive to Woolum, wade across the Buffalo River and hike to the Narrows and Skull Bluff.
+We arrive at Woolum with no problem, but the river is much higher than we anticipated. near 'The Barns' A canoe outfitter at Woolum Landing is doing a brisk business and asks if we would like to ‘go for a float’.
 I explain that we were hoping to cross the river and hike down to the ‘Nars’.
-He advises against trying to wade the river, tells us it’s at least five feet deep and a strong current, but he doesn’t offer to give us a ride across in a canoe, and I don’t ask. a great day to be out in the woods We drive east through the large field with Woolum Campground along the river.
-While checking out the campground which is about half full, I take a look at the map t
+He advises against trying to wade the river, tells us it’s at least five feet deep with a strong current.
+We drive east through the large field with Woolum Campground on our right along the river. a great day to be out in the woods We check out the campground at about half full has two vault toilets spr...

 51 Erbie Campground to Adair Cemetery on the BRT